 It’s very interesting how this entire group is sort of like an expansion of Jerry’s style of humor.
 They joke around in a very wry way and I’d say that they are some of the funniest D&D people that are out there right now.

 I wasn’t sure what to expect with Jerry as a DM.
 I was worried that he might be heavy-handed, but he was not at all.
 He was along for the ride and it was really good.
-The dynamic between the players is really great and I’d say they have the best group chemistry out of any of the shows I’ve seen.
+The dynamic between the players is really great and I think that they have the best group chemistry out of any of the shows I’ve seen.

-Mark Hulmes: I still think that Mark Hulmes is my favorite DM out there.
+Mark Hulmes: I still think that Mark Hulmes is my favorite DM going.
 He showed up to this thing really prepared.
 In fact, I think he might have over-prepared a bit.
 With these 90-minute sessions, you can’t get that much done.

 He’s a guy who has clearly been grinding out D&D sessions for years and he’s at a level where DMing is second nature to him.
 On this stream, he was able to experiment with the form a bit by using flashbacks mid-session, which I’ve almost never seen anyone do.

 It’s hard to figure out the best way to handle a flashback so that it does not negate the things that will occur, but I think he did some really cool stuff.

 Too Many Players: Some of these sessions just had too many players.
 With 7 or 8 people at the table, usually you end up with one player dominating the whole thing.
 Basically, the loudest person ends up with the spotlight, and that’s not great in my opinion.

 In the Crawl of Annihilation, I think Dylan would have benefited greatly with four players at the table rather than seven or eight.
 Joe in particular didn’t really get to do much in that session, which is a bummer because I wanted to see him interact with Anna, Satine and Abe.